PhABC/antiScamBot_slack/README.md

 ```

 ## Flagging Scammers/Spammers
 Because slack free API doesn’t allow banning members with a bot, we need to resort to something a bit softer.
 Admins and Moderators (described below) can flag users if they behave like scammers / spammers.
-The consequences of flagging are mild, but should be sufficient to limit the damage, that is, the scammer/spammer messages will automatically be deleted and the bot will post a warning message in #scam-alert.
+The consequences of flagging are mild, but should be sufficient to limit the damage, that is, the scammer/spammer messages will automatically be deleted and the bot will post a warning message in **#-scam-alert-** (make sure this channel exist, spelled exactly as written here).

-For the flagging warning system to be useful, **you need** to have a channel called **scam-alert**, invite all members to **scam-alert** (with `$inviteAll scam-alert` and by making it a default channel in your settings for new members) and prevent random members from posting in **scam-alert** (with `$mute scam-alert`).
+For the flagging warning system to be useful, **you need** to have a channel called **scam-alert**, invite all members to **-scam-alert-** (with `$inviteAll -scam-alert-` and by making it a default channel in your settings for new members) and prevent random members from posting in **-scam-alert-** (with `$mute -scam-alert-`).

 The flagging commands are (*Admins and Moderators only*) :
 ```